 There are many famous Huskies around the world.
-These huskies are a great inspiration for naming your own pup, as each name contains a story.
+These Huskies can be great inspiration for naming your own pup, as each name contains a story.

 Balto the Husky

-This Husky led an expedition in the 1920s to deliver a vital serum to the town of Nome in Alaska that was suffering from a Diphtheria outbreak.
+This Husky led an expedition in the 1920s.
+He delivered a vital serum to the town of Nome in Alaska that was suffering from a Diphtheria outbreak.

 Charlie the Husky

-In 1963 a Husky called Charlie pulled a 3.142 lb sledge and was given an award naming him the strongest dog alive.
+In 1963 a Husky called Charlie pulled a 3 142 lb sledge.
+He was given an award naming him the strongest dog alive.

-Charlie is a great example of the strength huskies as a breed.
+Charlie is a great example of the strength of Huskies as a breed.